Book a Call

 Why do we get triggered?

-These reactions usually stem from beliefs formed early in life.
+These reactions can stem from beliefs formed early in life.

 Some were inherited through family patterns.